javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 - File descriptions for each file analyzed
 - Dependency descriptions for each dependency analyzed
-- Rule violation descriptions for each rule violation detected
+- Rule policy violation descriptions for each rule policy violation detected

 You can enable/disable these message types using the `boundaries/debug.messages` setting: